Linguistic discrimination: Language and social group saliency

 It is natural for human beings to want to identify with others.
 One way we do this is by categorizing individuals into specific social groups.
-While some groups may be readily noticeable (such as those defined by ethnicity or gender), other groups are less salient.
+While some groups are often assumed to be readily noticeable (such as those defined by ethnicity or gender), other groups are less salient.
 Linguist Carmen Fought explains how an individual's use of language may allow another person to categorize them into a specific social group that may otherwise be less apparent.
 For example, in the United States it is common to perceive Southerners as less intelligent.
 Belonging to a social group such as the South may be less salient than membership to other groups that are defined by ethnicity or gender.
 Language provides a bridge for prejudice to occur for these less salient social groups.